opendilab/DI-engine-docs/source/04_best_practice/env_wrapper.rst

 Env Wrapper offered by DI-engine
 ==============================================

-DI-engine provides a large number of defined and generic Env Wrapper，用户可以根据自己的需求直接包裹在需要使用的环境之上。In the process of implementation，we refered  `OpenAI Baselines <https://github.com/openai/baselines/blob/master/baselines/common/atari_wrappers.py>`_ ，and folloiw the form of gym.Wrapper，which is `Gym.Wrapper <https://www.gymlibrary.dev/api/wrappers/>`_ ，In total, these include the following:
+DI-engine provides a large number of defined and generic Env Wrapper，The user can wrap it directly on top of the environment they need to use according to their needs.In the process of implementation，we refered  `OpenAI Baselines <https://github.com/openai/baselines/blob/master/baselines/common/atari_wrappers.py>`_ ，and folloiw the form of gym.Wrapper，which is `Gym.Wrapper <https://www.gymlibrary.dev/api/wrappers/>`_ ，In total, these include the following:

 - NoopResetEnv：add a reset method to the environment.
 Resets the environment after some no-operations..